Back

 What can I grow in a dry shady spot?

-The choice of plants to grow in dry shade is bigger than you might think, and many of them look great all year round too
+The choice of plants to grow in dry shade is bigger than you might think, with many perennials happy to fill those shady spaces

 The very words ‘dry shade’ can seem intimidating, especially to new gardeners.
 Fear not, as there are many plants that will grow well in parts of the garden that are lacking in both soil moisture and sunlight.